How to Perform a Shared/Consolidation Review

 In the spring of 2007, the state Legislature declared that the multitude of local government jurisdictions in New Jersey contributed to the high property tax burden suffered by New Jersey residents.
 Consequently, the Legislature adopted Chapter 63 of the Public Laws of 2007, which streamlined the process for consolidating municipalities and provided much greater flexibility in designing services in the newly created consolidated municipality.

 The first step in the study process is to agree on the basic long term and short term goals of the study: What do you hope to accomplish in the study and any agreed implementation?
-Some suggested goals that may be
+Some suggested goals that may be relevant include:

 - Improved local government efficiency and effectiveness so that operations and tasks are performed with lower cost /greater benefits in the future; and/or